In this article, we’ll teach you how to detangle Goldendoodle hair. Goldendoodles are a special breed whose hair requires special care.

 Remember: line brushing a whole dog can be time-consuming, so make sure you can commit!

-Watch a video tutorial before starting so you can make sure you are using the right technique.
+Watch a video tutorial before starting to ensure you are using the right technique.

 How to Prevent Matting + Tangling in the Future

-Now that you’ve put all the work in to detangle your Goldendoodles hair, how can you make sure the mats don’t come back?
+Now that you’ve put all the work in to detangle your Goldendoodles hair, how can you ensure the mats don’t return?

 - As already mentioned, line brushing is highly effective at preventing future tangles.